Facebook-f Instagram Linkedin

 At the end of this module delegates should be able to:

-• Understand the pathophysiology of hypoxemia and cellular hypoxia, including the oxygen-haemoglobin dissociation curve.
+• Understand the pathophysiology of hypoxaemia and cellular hypoxia, including the oxygen-haemoglobin dissociation curve

 • Describe techniques available for oxygen supplementation